 Automatically generating leads is the key to closing more deals and growing your business.
 There are several different strategies you can take, but the ones you choose will ultimately hinge upon the online behavior of your ideal buyers.

 By following the best practices and using some of the tools outlined in this article, you’ll soon have an optimized, automatic system for generating and scoring leads that keeps working even when you’re not.
+Sales enablement tools can help you make this process even better.

 The next time you log back on, there’ll already be several prospects with high lead scores ready for you to reach out to.